 Focus on Demand

 “I always want to go from head-haul market to head-haul market,” says Bryan Spoon of Bryan Spoon Trucking.
-Based near St. Louis, he moves heavy machinery from Missouri to the East Coast and uses TruckersEdge to find flatbed loads on the return.
+Based near St. Louis, he moves heavy machinery from Missouri to the East Coast and uses load boards to find flatbed loads on the return.